 The Sennheiser HD1 Wireless In-Ear headphone is clearly one worth waiting for.
 Although it took some time to get their first wireless in-ear headphone released, Sennheiser has definitely hit the mark in exacting the sound of the Momentum series in-ear headphones that deliver ample amounts of bass along with a full frequency range.
 Overall I’d say that fans of the Momentum will be delighted with the results of this great sounding in-ear headphone.

 Ambitious headphone seekers can find the HD1 Wireless In-Ear headphone at authorized dealers lucky enough to get the first batch.
 Audio46 in New York is one of the few that currently have it in stock.

-Get the HD1 Wireless In-Ear Headphone at the Sennheiser headphone store at AUDIO46 when you use discount code”majorhifi” during checkout.
+Get the HD1 Wireless In-Ear Headphone at the best price at Sennheiser headphone store at AUDIO46 when you use discount code”majorhifi” during checkout.
 These buds are also available at a competitive price on Amazon.